Grass cutting - Let It Bee programme

 Where possible, we will still leave longer growth and wildflowers on larger areas or where flowering plants are enhancing the area and not causing obstructions, sightline or visibility hazards.
 Grass cuttings are being left to recycle the nutrients back into the soil and retain moisture for the summer months to come.

 We are currently working on a 5-6 week rotation of the district.
-For example, if your last cut was the end of April, then your next cut will be early July.
+For example, if your last cut was in early May, will get a cut in early June.
+Those who got a cut towards the end of May, could wait until July to get a cut again.
 At this time, we cannot give exact dates for verge cutting in your area, due to weather and access requirements on the day.

-From June, other garden flowers and wildflowers are blooming and act as the main pollen source, means that species in grass verges are less critical.
+From June, other garden flowers and wildflowers are blooming and act as the main pollen source, meaning that species in grass verges are less critical.

 Benefits of leaving grass to grow